Kuwae: Fifteenth-century eruption

 The major ignimbrite eruption was preceded by a period of low-intensity phreatomagmatic eruptions lasting months to years.
 These pre-climactic eruptions are similar to or less explosive than Surtseyan-style.
 Then the hydromagmatic phase was followed by major pyroclastic flows with gradually increasing eruptive temperature.
 Much of Tongoa and Epi islands are thickly blanketed with these pyroclastic flow deposits.
 The extent of pumice fall from this stage reached Tongariki island, and possibly southern end of Efaté Island.
 Pyroclastic flow with thickness >1 m is reported some 50 km from the eruptive centre.
 However, no plinian deposit is observed during any phase of the eruption.

 Direct estimation of erupted magma volume based on field mapping of the deposits is impossible because the majority of the Kuwae ignimbrite was deposited in the sea.
 Further oceanographic surveys are needed to study the distribution of submarine ignimbrites and tephra fall deposits.
 If assuming the entire Kuwae caldera was formed during this eruption, then caldera dimension (total caldera subsidence may have been as great as 0.8–1.1 km) shows that about 30–60 km^{3} (DRE) was erupted, making this eruption of one of the largest in the last 10,000 years.

 This assumption has been challenged by another team on the basis of that preserved ignimbrite indicates only small- to moderate-size eruption, implying that Kuwae caldera did not form through this eruption.
 The team also hinted that the eruptive source of ignimbrite may not at all be Kuwae-caldera-based on the direction of pyroclastic flows on Tongoa, which came from southeast.
 Ongoing investigation by a team of volcanologists and anthropologists will try to resolve the debate around the nature of Kuwae eruption.

 The age of eruption and its association to the cataclysm in Tongoa folklore are established by radiocarbon dating of samples found in pyroclastic flows and the burial of Ti Tongoa Liseiriki.
 In the Tongoa folklore, Ti Tongoa Liseiriki survived the volcanic eruption and was the first to resettle.
 An analysis of the bone collagens of Ti Tongoa Liseiriki yields a date of 1475±85 CE.
 Ages of carbonized trunks killed by pyroclastic flows cluster around 1410 CE.

 Early studies linked this eruption to a major sulfate spike in Antarctic ice cores.
 The sulfate spike was initially dated to 1452 CE with uncertainty up to a few years, but a study in 2012 re-dated this major Southern-Hemispheric-origin sulfate spike to 1458 CE with zero-year uncertainty.
 The tephra found with the spike in ice cores discards Kuwae as the source of tephra on a geochemical basis.
 The source of this spike has not been definitively identified, while the Kuwae eruption remains a potential candidate.

+An ephemeral island formed by the Kuwae Caldera after an eruption on February 22, 1971.